 Weather Warnings - Flood Warning for the Ord River Catchment

-Rainfall recorded for the 24 hours to 9am Monday in the Ord river catchment
+No significant rainfall has been recorded in the 24 hours to 9am Friday in the

 DFES advises people and communities to be aware that flooding is possible and